 It's open from midnight until 10am.
 The serious traders are there really early and things start packing up at 9.
+I recemtly went at 5am because i needed specific sthings. but i have been at 8.30 before and got what i needed for a smaller event.
 8.30 is a good time to arrive and doesn't feel toooo antisocial.
 If you know you need very specific blooms, then get there even earlier.
-Last week all the Dahlias were sold but I found plenty of other gorgeous blooms for my event.

 When you're totting up your flowers, the cost doesn't include VAT.
 I've been a wee bit stung by that one in the past.
 Use your phone's calculator.